Outline

 , you can call remote system's functions as if they are local functions.

-Such remote procedure calling concept is called as RPC (Remote Procedure Call) in the development world, but it contains not only remote funtion call, but also contains Remote Object Call and Object Oriented Network.
+Such remote procedure calling concept is called as RPC (Remote Procedure Call) in the development world, but it contains not only remote function call, but also contains Remote Object Call and Object Oriented Network.
 However, in here chapter, we will focus only on the remote function calls.

 Let's learn how to call remote functions with TGrid